 James created MobileDerm to offer dermatologic care to uninsured patients in the greater Pittsburgh area.
 After enlisting help from a couple of medical students, she expanded MobileDerm’s reach into rural areas in central Pennsylvania—counties she calls “dermatology deserts”—and partnered with community leaders to gain traction.

-Camila Ortiz, a fourth-year med student, has accompanied James on several visits to clinics in Clearfield and Butler counties, as well as one on Pittsburgh’s North Side.
+Camila Ortiz, a fourth-year med student (above, right), has accompanied James on several visits to clinics in Clearfield and Butler counties, as well as one on Pittsburgh’s North Side.
 Working with James has taught her how dermatologic conditions can “severely compromise people,” Ortiz says.
 “Something as apparent as your skin plays a role in your self-confidence, and how you operate, and how you act around others.”

 James says she encounters patients of all ages at the rural clinic; they have rashes, lesions, bumps and even melanomas.
 In the field, they’re able to perform biopsies, whole-body skin exams and small procedures such as cryotherapy.